Maher (NGO)

-Maher (Marathi: My mother's home) is an UN-registered, interfaith and caste-free Indian non-governmental organization based near Pune.
+Maher (Marathi: My mother's home) is an UN-registered, interfaith and caste-free Indian non-governmental organization based in Pune.
 The objective of the organization is to provide shelter and support to destitute, exploited, battered women, men and children.
 It was founded by Sister Lucy Kurien in 1997 in the village Vadhu Budruk.

 Philosophy

 Most of Maher's inhabitants are Hindus, but as an inter-religious institution Maher celebrates all religions and faiths.
 Maher's emphasis on interfaith is essential in everyday life, but shows especially during festivities and celebrations to promote peace, harmony and brotherhood.
 In November 2012, Maher celebrated the Hindu festival of light - Diwali - in a special way: people from different religions recited verses and prayed together.

 Love is the religion that Maher believes in and lives by.
 Their mission therefore is to create secure and loving homes for everyone and enabling their inhabitants to discover the power within them and develop self-reliance.
 Raising kind and strong individuals by providing women, men and children with stability and unconditional love.
 Assisting members of impoverished villages in uplifting their communities, while encouraging the use of sustainable agricultural practices.

 Further steps to follow the idea of sustainability that Maher is trying to take, include celebrating Holi with natural colors instead of using the common synthetic colors.